buddypress/buddypress/docs/contributor/project/release/build-checklist.md

 Releasing BuddyPress to the world is a big deal, and takes quite a few manual steps to ensure safe & comfortable updates & upgrades are had by all.
 Below are the steps release leads go through with each & every release.

 Note: These steps vary slightly depending on major/minor/urgency of the deployment to WordPress.org.
-For questions, or if something is not clear, please ping [@JJJ](https://profiles.wordpress.org/johnjamesjacoby), [@boone](https://profiles.wordpress.org/boonebgorges/), [@djpaul](https://profiles.wordpress.org/djpaul/) or [@imath](https://profiles.wordpress.org/imath/) on [Slack](https://wordpress.slack.com/messages/buddypress).
+For questions, or if something is not clear, please ping [@JJJ](https://profiles.wordpress.org/johnjamesjacoby), [@boone](https://profiles.wordpress.org/boonebgorges/) or [@djpaul](https://profiles.wordpress.org/djpaul/) on [Slack](https://wordpress.slack.com/messages/buddypress).
 They are mad enough to comprehend how & why all this works the way it does.
 (We keep planning to automate this, but until then, please enjoy this extremely long and intimidating list of responsibilities.)

 ## Prologue
 There are two code repositories, and you’ll be tasked with compiling the BuddyPress codebase from the development repo to the deployment repo.
 They are separate because BuddyPress is deployed to almost all end-users from the public WordPress.org plugin repository in a way that requires some development assets to be pre-compiled (it’s not a literal 1-to-1 copy) and because BuddyPress is lucky enough to have its own Trac instance on WordPress.org.